Simon Barlow: Storylines

-In December 2010, Peter is in the Joinery bar when it exploded, causing part of the viaduct to collapse and a tram comes off the viaduct, crashing into the Corner Shop and The Kabin: the results of the destruction brought down a power line (plunging the street into darkness in the process), destroyed the post box and set No.13 on fire.
+In December 2010, Peter is in the Joinery bar when it explodes, causing part of the viaduct to collapse, and a tram comes off the viaduct, crashing into the Corner Shop and The Kabin.
+The results of the destruction bring down a power line (plunging the street into darkness in the process), destroy the post box, and set No.13 on fire.
 Simon is found at home and rescued by Jason Grimshaw (Ryan Thomas).
-He is devastated to find Peter on his death-bed, but relieved when Peter pulled through; his severe injuries left Peter temporarily unable to walk.
+He is devastated to find Peter on his death-bed, but relieved when Peter pulls through; his severe injuries leave Peter temporarily unable to walk.
 Simon is thrilled when Peter and Leanne renew their vows in February 2011.
 In June 2011, Simon meets Stella Price (Michelle Collins), her boyfriend Karl Munro (John Michie) and her daughter Eva Price (Catherine Tyldesley).
 Stella is revealed to be Leanne's biological mother at Leanne's 30th birthday in July 2011.
 Simon is impressed and Stella later gets him a Nintendo DS game for his birthday.
-He also finds out that Leanne is pregnant with Peter’s baby but miscarries after a fall from the stairs.
+He also finds out that Leanne is pregnant with Peter’s baby but she miscarries after a fall from the stairs.

 Just before Christmas 2011, Peter begins a clandestine affair with Carla Connor (Alison King), and Simon is devastated when Leanne, learning the truth, leaves the Street in February 2012.
-Simon gives Carla a frosty reception when she moves in, insisting that he wants Leanne back and spends as much time as he could at Ken and Deirdre's house.
+Simon gives Carla a frosty reception when she moves in, insisting that he wants Leanne back and spends as much time as he can at Ken and Deirdre's house.
 Peter, however, does everything he can to make Simon spend more time with Carla, in the hope that Simon will warm to her.
-However, in July 2012, Peter allows Simon to go and live with Leanne, and Peter and Carla leave the country as Peter took an opportunity to sail a yacht from Southampton down to Lanzarote in the Canary Islands.
+However, in July 2012, Peter allows Simon to go and live with Leanne, and Peter and Carla leave the country as Peter takes an opportunity to sail a yacht from Southampton down to Lanzarote in the Canary Islands.